phpbench/phpbench/docs/guides/reports.rst

 The default report presents the result of *each iteration*:

-.. approved:: ../../examples/Command/report-generators-composite
+.. approved:: ../../examples/Command/run-reports-default
   :language: javascript
+  :section: 1
+.. approved:: ../../examples/Command/run-reports-default
+  :language: javascript
-  :section: 0
+  :section: 2

 It is uses the ``table`` generator, see :ref:`generator_expression` for more information.